DFHack/dfhack/docs/guides/quickfort-user-guide.rst

 Blueprint labels
 ~~~~~~~~~~~~~~~~

-Labels are displayed in the ``quickfort list`` output and are used for
+Labels are displayed in the blueprint selection dialog and the output of
-addressing specific blueprints when there are multiple blueprints in a single
+``quickfort list`` and are used for addressing specific blueprints when there
-file or spreadsheet sheet (see `Packaging a set of blueprints`_ below).
-If a
+are multiple blueprints in a single file or spreadsheet sheet (see
-blueprint has no label, the label becomes the ordinal of the blueprint's
+`Packaging a set of blueprints`_ below).
+If a blueprint has no label, the label
-position in the file or sheet.
-For example, the label of the first blueprint
+becomes the ordinal of the blueprint's position in the file or sheet.
+For
-will be "1" if it is not otherwise set, the label of the second blueprint will
+example, the label of the first blueprint will be "1" if it is not otherwise
-be "2" if it is not otherwise set, etc. Labels that are explicitly defined must
+set, the label of the second blueprint will be "2" if it is not otherwise set,
-start with a letter to ensure the auto-generated labels don't conflict with
+etc. Labels that are explicitly defined must start with a letter to ensure the
-user-defined labels.
+auto-generated labels don't conflict with user-defined labels.

 .. _quickfort-start: